-Veeam Backup & Replication has the following limitations for work with Microsoft Hyper-V 2016 and Microsoft Nano Servers:
+Veeam Backup & Replication has the following limitations for work with Microsoft Nano Servers or Microsoft Hyper-V 2016 and later:

 - You cannot assign roles of backup infrastructure components, for example, WAN accelerators, backup proxies and so on, to Microsoft Nano Servers.
 You can add Microsoft Nano Servers only as Microsoft Hyper-V hosts and Microsoft SMB3 servers to the backup infrastructure.